Leaders approve Prince Charles to succeed queen as Commonwealth head

-LONDON (Reuters) - Prince Charles was approved as the successor to Queen Elizabeth as head of the Commonwealth at a meeting of the group’s heads of government in Windsor on Friday.
+LONDON (Reuters) - Britain’s Prince Charles was approved as the successor to Queen Elizabeth as head of the Commonwealth at a meeting of the group’s heads of government on Friday.

 “We recognize the role of the queen in championing the Commonwealth and its peoples,” the Commonwealth leaders said in a statement.
 “The next head of the Commonwealth shall be His Royal Highness Prince Charles, the Prince of Wales.”